wbbradley/ace/README.md

 horizontally, not vertically.
 That being said, Zion tries to be fast, using static compilation to native host architecture as its execution model.
 Zion is built on LLVM.

+## Beliefs
+ - There are two classic archetypes of language users, Workers and Librarians.
+Any developer can wear either of these hats, but will switch back and forth in a modal fashion.
+This happens as new dependencies and integrations are initiated and completed.
+   - Workers want to quickly build trustworthy applications that solve problems.
+Workers need a pleasant and ergonomic experience in order to remain focused on reaching their objectives.
+   - Librarians want to extend the runtime capabilities of the language by
+     - Creating bindings through Zion to pre-existing or external libraries.
+     - Seamlessly integrating external libraries so that their usage appears as idiomatic Zion.
+     - Exposing extrinsic data via a gentle (de)serialization layer that maintains type-safety and ergonomics to the Workers.

 ## Goals

  - Keep it simple, when possible.